Encounters of the Spooky Kind: Plot

 The film starts with Bold Cheung having a nightmare about two ghosts, an elder and the young adult, first in a wine jar and then as a human.
 Cheung narrowly escapes the two ghosts, but they still pursue him.

 Bold Cheung is challenged to spend the night in an abandoned house where he must peel an apple in front of a mirror.
 If he breaks the skin then something bad will happen.
-Upholding his mantle as the boldest he accepts.
-However, that night whilst peeling the apple his friends trick him.
-Whilst scolding his friend for the prank a real ghost appears and snatches Cheung's friend away.
-The ghost reaches for Cheung but he cuts its hand off and then quickly shattering the mirror, causing the house to collapse.
+Upholding his mantle as the boldest, he accepts the challenge.
+However, that night, whilst peeling the apple, his friend tricks him.
+While scolding his friend for the prank, a real ghost appears and snatches Cheung's friend away.
+The ghost reaches for Cheung, but he cuts its hand off and then quickly shatters the mirror, causing the house to collapse.

-The next day Cheung overhears a story about a promiscuous wife from a sweet tofu seller (who admits that something similar happened to him and his wife); he goes to his home to check on his wife and finds two peeping toms outside his door.
+The next day, Cheung overhears a story about a promiscuous wife from a sweet tofu seller (who admits that something similar happened to him and his wife); he goes to his home to check on his wife and finds two peeping toms outside his door.
 He scolds them, causing his wife and employer, Master Tam, to hear.
-Tam escapes but leaves his shoe which Cheung finds and confronts his wife with.
+Tam escapes, but leaves his shoe which Cheung finds and confronts his wife with.
 His wife pulls a tantrum and makes Cheung feel guilty.

-Master Tam is worried Cheung will find out about the affair so he hires a Mao Shan witch, Chin Hoi, to get rid of him.
-When Chin mentions this to his junior disciple, Priest Tsui, Tsui gets angry stating that it is against the rules of their sect to harm others and is then kicked out by Chin.
+Master Tam is worried Cheung will find out about the affair, so he hires a Mao Shan witch, Chin Hoi, to get rid of him.
+When Chin mentions this to his junior disciple, Priest Tsui, Tsui gets angry, stating that it is against the rules of their sect to harm others and is then kicked out by Chin.
 Cheung is tricked into spending the night in a temple, but he encounters Tsui who tells him that he must sleep on the roof.
 Cheung does so.
-A coffin in the temple opens and a jiangshi, a hopping corpse, begins looking for him but he is safe.
-Chin gives up when he cannot find Cheung (he is controlling the jiangshi) just as Cheung falls down.
+A coffin in the temple opens, and a jiangshi, a hopping corpse, begins looking for him, but he is safe.
+Chin gives up when he cannot find Cheung (he is controlling the jiangshi), just as Cheung falls down.
 Chin and the cadaver look for Cheung again.
-He hides under the coffin but is found, the two fight but by this time the sun was rising so Chin had to move the corpse back into the coffin.
+He hides under the coffin, but is found; the two fight, but by this time, the sun was rising, so Chin had to move the corpse back into the coffin.

 Cheung is tricked into spending another night in the temple.
 Again he meets Tsui who tells him to collect fifty chicken eggs to throw into the coffin.
-If he runs out of eggs he must throw dog's blood over the jiangshi.
+If he runs out of eggs, he must throw dog's blood over the jiangshi.
 However, the egg seller puts in ten duck eggs.
-That night Cheung throws in eggs when the coffin begins to open and it works.
-However, when he throws a duck egg inside, the corpse escapes so Cheung throws the dog's blood onto it which sends Chin flying into Tam's roof severing his control of the jiangshi.
+That night, Cheung throws in the eggs when the coffin begins to open and it works.
+However, when he throws a duck egg inside, the corpse escapes so Cheung throws dog's blood onto it which sends Chin flying into Tam's roof, severing his control of the jiangshi.